rudicode/web-crm/README.md

   * Notices displayed below the main menu

 # Still Working On
-  * Move the contacts count to the footer so that every page displays it.
+  * Move the contacts count to the header so that every page displays it.
   * Add, ability to delete contact
   * Add, search for contacts.
   * Add, ability to undelete.